Ph.D.: Department of Philosophy, University of Oregon, Eugene, Oregon, USA.

 “Metaphor and the Ethical Problem of Punishment.”Sivatosh Mookerjee Science Center, Calcutta, India, February 2005.

-"Moral and Social Philosophy from the 'Margins'," Seed Grant Project (in progress), supported by IRCC, IIT Bombay.
+"Moral and Social Philosophy from the 'Margins'," Seed Grant Project (completed), supported by IRCC, IIT Bombay.

 Grant from the Indian Council of Philosophical Research for the proposal to conduct a seminar on "Social and Political Philosophy" on World Philosophy Day, ICPR, New Delhi, India, 2015.